alexmacarthur/jam-comments-site/docs/integrations/remix.md

 ## Usage

 In the loader responsible for rendering comments for a post, use the `fetchMarkup` function with your environment variables to retrieve your comments.
 Then, pass that data to the `<JamComments />` component.
+For more information on fetch options, [see here](https://jamcomments.com/docs/fetching/).

 ```tsx
 // posts.$slug.tsx